 Although I personally prefer the version from Almost Famous.
 This just wrecks me every time:

 There are songs that take you back to a specific moment in your life, right?
 Remind you of certain people, certain moments?
 That’s how it works for me, too.
 Now imagine walking into a space six levels high with the iconic songs of your life coming at you from every direction and overlapping like the world’s best remix that goes on for hours.

 I’m trying to convey to you what it is like to experience this place.
-I’m not sure I am doing a great job, because words and photos aren’t the best medium.
-Perhaps you should go and see it for yourself.
+I am not doing a super great job, because words and photos aren’t the best medium.
+This is meant to be immersive.
+Perhaps go and see it for yourself.

-Depending on where you’re at in life, this might be the best therapy session ever.
+Depending on where you’re at in life, it might be the best (and least expensive) therapy session ever.
 Or you may get all disturbed and weirded out, because scenes from your past will bubble up.
-That’s just how songs work.
+That’s just how music works.

 Personally, I got all weepy and wistful (in the good way) with memories I had completely forgotten about running over me like a freight train, or ten.
 Frankly it’s a wonder I could successfully walk without falling over.
 Although I might have leaned on a wall or two.
 It was cathartic is what I’m saying.